YashAgarwal06/GoalConnect/README.md

 4. **Set up network access:**
    - Go to "Network Access" in the left sidebar
    - Click "Add IP Address"
+   - Click "Add Current IP Address"
-   - Click "Allow Access from Anywhere" (for development only!)
+        - (if switching IP addresses constantly, click "Allow Access from Anywhere" making it ip:0.0.0.0/0 which would be technically insecure so try to avoid)
    - Click "Confirm"

 5. **Get your connection string:**